Cheapest and Best Homeowners Insurance in Ohio as Rated by Customers in 2022

 - Mud/Landslide - 1

-Ever wonder why you pay what you do for Ohio home insurance?
+Ever wonder why you pay what you do for Ohio homeowners insurance policies?
 Some things may be obvious, like the age of your home.
-But other factors that contribute to the price of homeowners insurance may not be as obvious.
-Here’s a list of some of the things Ohio homeowners insurance companies consider when quoting you a rate:
+But other factors that contribute to the price of homeowners' coverages may not be as obvious.
+Here's a list of some of the things providers consider when quoting you a rate:

 - The level of coverage required

 - The size of your mortgage

 - The square footage of your home

 - The geographic location of your home in Ohio

 - The proximity of your home to a fire station

 - The amount of your deductible